 Built in 1634, Taman Ayun is an ancient temple surrounded by a moat – although now it’s more like a public park.
-The beautiful gardens inside are draped in lush green.
+The beautiful gardens inside are draped in lush green — a soothing sight.

 The courtyards and lotus-blossom-filled pools around it create a calm and peaceful ambience.
 You can also climb to the top of the temple for some magnificent views.

 A visit to this temple is usually clubbed with Alas Kedaton Temple, as it’s only a 15 minute drive apart.